vigneshr1603/Train-Booking-Application/README.md

 ## Running the Appliation

+### initializer.py

+You will find a file named  `initializer.py`.
+After making the above changes run this file.
+A database named  `train_booking_application`  will be created in your MySQL.

 ### login.py

 You will find a file named  `login.py`.
-After making the above changes run this file.
+After executing  `initializer.py`  run this file.
 Happy Coding 👍.